Copyright © 2019 SYDNEY SCHUSTER — All Rights Reserved

 Sellers are still waiting.
 One received this message from Etsy on February 19 instead of money: “…you’ll see the funds post to your bank within the next few days.”
 Another said on February 26: “I have received nothing except for a weak apology.”
 And on February 27: “Nope, it hasn’t been resolved.
 I chose to go the legal route and file a claim with my bank.”

 Sellers lost their shit over drained bank accounts, overdraft and over-limit fees, credit card interest charges and cancellations, account flagging and shutdowns for suspicious transactions, bounced bill payments, potentially ruined credit ratings, and how f∪cked-up their 1099-Ks will be when refunds to their Etsy payment accounts are reported as taxable income.
-Etsy blocked angry sellers from posting in the forum and deleted unflattering comments.
+Etsy blocked angry sellers from posting on Twitter and in the forum, and deleted unflattering comments.

 From Reddit: “They tagged me with a $4,168 charge.
 What is weird is this: If they caught the error the same day, why didn’t they just cancel the pending charge?
 Instead they issued a credit to my Etsy deposit account.
 Then they reversed that and issued a credit to my card.
 So on my credit card statement it shows a charge for $4,168 and then a credit for $4,168. … Now it looks like I move money around like a drug dealer.”

-Etsy said what happened was “an error related to a site change” and “a bill payment error.”
-A Reddit commenter said Etsy’s responses were lame damage control boilerplates that “deliberately miss [the point] and are dismissive as f∪ck.”
+Etsy called what happened on February 15 “an error related to a site change” and “a bill payment error.”
+A Reddit commenter called Etsy’s responses lame damage control boilerplates that “deliberately miss [the point] and are dismissive as f∪ck.”

-Others say it’s an inside job.
+Others call it an inside job.
 It’s speculated Etsy did this to obtain an interest-free quickie loan.
 From the forum: “Sounds like somebody needed A LOT of money today and borrowed it without asking from a whole bunch of shops’ personal bank accounts.”

 Now if I may point out the obvious, what has transpired here is NOT a “bill payment error.”
-It’s classic check kiting.
+It looks more like classic check kiting.
 One tweet called it Class B felony theft: “Multiple attempts were made on some people’s cards.
 A glitch doesn’t do that.”

 From Reddit: “They wanted an immediate injection of extra cash flow (it had to be in the millions), felt entitled to it, capitalized on the holiday weekend that gave them 5 full days to replenish, using funds from purchases made during those days for refunds to sellers accounts. … and taking it against the will and without consent from sellers.”